 Rehabilitation and health promotion

-According to the World Health Organization, about 15 percent of the world's population lives with a disability.
-There is a great need for increased knowledge about rehabilitation and health promotion
+According to the World Health Organization, about 15 percent of the world's population lives with a disability and the number of people living with periodic or chronic impairment is increasing.
+More knowledge about health promotion and rehabilitation action along the life-course is needed.

 The research group has the following research areas:

-• Research on reablement.
-Effectiveness studies and qualitative interviews of relatives, users and health professionals.
+• Reablement.
+Effectiveness studies and qualitative interviews of family caregivers, users and health professionals

 • Reablement - various studies